jeremygradisher/mapping-leaflet/README.md

 # Devise Sandbox

 Just setting this up quick for fun and to test a few options.<br>
-Basic set-up with a User Model, Devise for user authentication and S3 bucket to store UserAvatar images.<br>
+Basic Ruby on Rails application with a User Model, Devise for user authentication and S3 bucket to store UserAvatar images.<br>
 It uses Sendgrid to email on account verification and password resets.

 In Production create an AWS S3 bucket, an IAM user and a policy for permissions and the connection.